-

 - Don't assume.
 Call the police and emergency rescue.

-- Regardless of how many ER episodes you watched on NBC do not attempt to move the injured, which could break the spine.
+- Do not attempt to move the injured, which could break the spine.
 Removing a person from a burning vehicle is the lone exception.

 - Wait until the police arrive.
 Leaving the scene of an accident involving injury is a crime.